 People of Aboriginal and Torres Strait Islander descent are encouraged to apply.

-· 2 positions available – Remotely based in Pukatja and Amata on the APY Lands
+- 2 positions available – Based in Pukatja and Amata on the APY Lands

 Ngaanyatjarra Pitjantjatjara Yankunytjatjara (NPY) Women’s Council was founded and is still led, governed and directed by women from the NPY region.
 It was created to give a voice to women across 26 desert communities in the cross-border regions of Western Australia, South Australia and the Northern Territory.
 Today, we continue to provide progressive, innovative and evidence-based work in service delivery, advocacy and support.